 The State authorizes Cook County to create and maintain a department of construction, maintenance and operation and a department of central services to be assigned such powers, as the Board may deem necessary for the proper functioning of the County government.
 [Laws, 1943, Vol. I, p.
 568] Current Authority: 55 ILCS 5/3-14003 and 5/3-14004

-Identify and address critical system replacement and upgrades
+Identify and address critical system replacements and upgrades

-Prioritize improvements according to the County’s long-term objectives
+Prioritize capital improvements according to the County’s long-term objectives

 The Department of Capital Planning & Policy (DCPP) develops the Capital Improvement Plan through a process of gathering analytical information from each Facility’s Condition Assessment (FCA) report and by completing a comprehensive review of user department’s individual business case requests.

 Identify and address critical system replacements and upgrades.

 Calculate the estimated costs of recommended improvements and ensure optimal return on investment.

 Prioritize improvements according to the County’s long-term objectives.

 Run funding scenarios that demonstrate the impact of differing spend levels.